jindian/linux_note/GRUB2/grub2_bootloader_grub_kernel_part1.md

         jmp     post_reed_solomon
 ```

 We are at the first instruction after label post_reed_solomon, here it saves decompressed grub core image destination address(0x100000) to edi, decompressed image start address(0x8d30) to esi, decompressed core image size(0xb7d0) to ecx and address after grub kernel decompressed region(0x10b7d0) to ebx, from address 0x10b7d0, it's a dictionary used in decompression.
 Values of all registers before calling _LzmaDecodeA list in following debug context, next call _LzmaDecodeA(0x8ac7) to do the decompression.
 Detail of _LzmaDecodeA put in the next chapter.
+After completed decompression, jump to address 0x100000 start the next stage of grub initialization.

 ```assembly